pathunstrom/makinggames/talk-notes-2018-pyohio/8-scenes.md

 So we're done with game loops, now onto some organizational thoughts.

 How do you make a game with multiple different sections?
-You know, menus, games, game over screens.
+You know, menus, multiple levels, game over screens.

 In general, you'll find each of these things referred to as "scenes".
 A scene is simply a single part of your game.